 MPhil, DipTP, MRTPI, FRSA, AoU

-Hugh Barton is a town planner and Emeritus Professor of planning, health and sustainability in the WHO Collaborating Centre at the University of the West of England, Bristol.
-In the early eighties he founded the Urban Centre for Appropriate Technology – now the Centre for Sustainable Energy.
+Hugh Barton is a town planner and Emeritus Professor of planning, health and sustainability in the WHO Collaborating Centre at UWE Bristol.
+In the early eighties, he founded the Urban Centre for Appropriate Technology.
 His books include Sustainable Settlements, a Guide to Local Authority Auditing, Sustainable Communities, and Healthy Urban Planning (translated into six languages).
-He was lead editor of the Routledge Handbook of planning for health and well-being (2015), and is working on City of well-being – a radical new guide to town planning (publication 2016).
-His recreations include walking, choral music, grand-children, and preparing a Neighbourhood Development Plan.
+He was lead editor of the Routledge Handbook of Planning for Health and Well-being (2015), and is working on City of Well-being – a radical new guide to town planning (publication 2016).
+His recreational hobbies include walking, choral music, grandchildren, and preparing a Neighbourhood Development Plan.

 MA(Cantab) MA(Open) MBA (Open) MBBChir MRCP(UK) FRCP(London)

 My wife, Teresa, and I trained at Cambridge University and the London Hospital in Whitechapel in east London.
-The large Bengali community in east London sparked an interest in working in Bangladesh and in 1997 we left the UK to work at a small mission hospital in a very rural part of NW Bangladesh.
-We expected to stay for 3-5 years but have just returned with our 3 daughters (two of whom were born in Bangladesh) after almost 15 years.
+The large Bengali community in east London sparked an interest in working in Bangladesh and we left the UK in 1997 to work at a small mission hospital in a very rural part of north west Bangladesh.
+We expected to stay for three to five years but returned with our three daughters (two of whom were born in Bangladesh) after almost 15 years.

 take part in the dynamic health and development sector in